gfagerlind/jenkins-opinionated/README.md

 Strongly avoid having tests and builds that *only* work in the CI system, for example say that you have a rig computer, and you attach it to your jenkins server - then DO NOT hook it up to be directly triggered from the corresponding CI step that wants to run the test - instead, do the round about way of creating a mechanism in the repo to trigger a test with "current checked out git revision" on the specific rig - then *any developer* can use it, and the CI system is just any developer, so it can too.

+In extension this means that only define *jenkins specific* things in [libs](./libs) - if it can reasonable be pushed to the local developer environment do it.

 ### Use jenkins core
 Use jenkins, its the boring vanilla!
 If you can find something more boring and more vanilla, use that instead.